 I Need Help with an Unplanned Pregnancy

 Do you need help with an unplanned pregnancy?
 Rest assured.
 There are many resources and organizations that help women with unplanned pregnancies.
-You have many options including choosing parents through adoption and choosing to parent.
+You have many options including choosing parents through adoption, choosing to parent, or abortion.

 Financial Help for Unplanned Pregnancy